-A case approach to concepts of corporate strategy and organizational planning.
-Must be taken in the last semester of the program.
-Each student must complete an individual case analysis and present it to their orals committee as a final requirement for the degree.
+This course is a case approach to concepts of corporate strategy and organizational planning.
+It must be taken in the last semester of the program.
+Each student must complete an individual case analysis and present it to his or her orals committee as a final requirement for the degree.
 Prerequisite: Acct 606, Fin 607, Mktg 684, Mgmt 664, Mgmt 604 or permission of instructor.

 Independent research arranged with an instructor.
 Prerequisite: Permission of instructor.

-698. Internship in Management (1-6 VC) Provides field experience in selected management environments for the graduate candidate.
-Prerequisite: Approval by the internship advisor.
+698. Internship in Management (1-6 VC)

+This course provides field experience in selected management environments for the graduate candidate.
+Prerequisite: Approval by the internship adviser.